 Selling is hard.
-Thinking you can do it is not enough, you need to have proven yourself before (or work with someone who has).
+Thinking you can do it is not enough; we’re looking to partner with people who have done it successfully before.

 You need to be the kind of person who can figure things out.
-1) You’ll need to get a lawyer to put together a contract and 2) get a website put together with a sales page.
-3) You’ll need to find software to deliver it, and 4) you’ll need to be willing to handle any technical support issues.
+You’ll need to put together a contract, create a sales page, use software to deliver the books (or find a publishing partner or printer).
+You’ll need to be willing to handle any technical support issues.